Vignesh-72/WebDeets/README.md

 >
 >• Easy To Use And Save The Progress In File With Any Extension txt,XML,CSV
 >
->• Collect Max Details About The Site You
+>• Collect Max Details About The WebSite
 >
->• Support Only In Windows
+>• Supported Only In Windows

 © Vicky